We’ve put together a list of 25 female photographers whose art will inspire and amaze you.

-After graduating university with a degree in chemistry, she began working for Edward S. Curtis.
+After graduating from university with a degree in chemistry, she began working for Edward S. Curtis.
 Here, she learned about portrait photography and helped in documenting American Indian tribes for the book The North American Indian.

-Taro was born in Stuttgart and emigrated to Paris in 1935 after escaping anti-semitism in Germany.
+Taro was born in Stuttgart and emigrated to Paris in 1935 after escaping antisemitism in Germany.
 She met Endre Friedmann (Capa) there.
 During this time, she worked for the Alliance photo agency.

 She started by photographing her young children.
 She turned to landscapes later on in her life.

 Zoe Strauss: Ten Years is her most notable exhibition.
 She describes it as “a narrative about the beauty and difficulty of everyday life.”

-She was a member of Magnum Photos for over 32 years.
+She was a member of Magnum Photos for more than 32 years.
 She studied in Madrid and Paris and turned to photography because she had no talent for writing.